step-hen-burke/msc-notes/lecture_notes/lectures_10_10_23.md

 - [ ] Justify _everything_ about why plots are chosen & link it back to Tufte - can never be to detailed - back up choices with literature

 - [ ] Justify use of gendered colour - Human Computer Interaction - field of study

+Kaggle data can not be used for the CA